mendicant-original/s10-notes/configuration.md

 end
 ```

-Now a user of our library can config it like this:
+With a configuration object such as the one above, a user would be able to work with our library in the following way:

 ```ruby
 require "mail_server"